Rookout/deployment-examples/node-electron/README.md

     ```
 	IMPORTANT:: replace ELECTRON_VERSION_HERE with your electron version

+2. Export Organization Token:
+    ```bash
+    	$ export ROOKOUT_TOKEN=<Your-Token>
+    ```

-2. Adding a require statement to the project entry file:
+3. Adding a require statement to the project entry file:
     ```js
     const rook = require("rookout/auto_start");
     ```

-3. Update the command line for electron to contain --inspect, In the `package.json`:
+4. Update the command line for electron to contain --inspect, In the `package.json`:
 	```
 	"scripts": {
     "start": "electron . --inspect"
 	},
 	```

-4. Build your electron application
+5. Build your electron application

 FAQ